-(Tempe, Arizona) — Economic activity in the hospital subsector grew in September for the fourth consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.
+(Tempe, Arizona) — Economic activity in the hospital subsector grew in September for the 16th consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.

-The report was issued today by Nancy LeMaster, MBA, Chair of the Institute for Supply Management® (ISM®) Hospital Business Survey Committee: “The Hospital PMI™ registered 63.3 percent, down 0.5 percentage point from the August reading of 63.8 percent.
-This was the fourth month of growth following two months of contraction.
-The Business Activity Index grew at a slower rate, and the New Orders Index increased by 5 percentage points in September.
-Survey Committee panelists’ comments indicated that growth was being driven by an increase in elective procedures and reduced impact of the coronavirus (COVID-19) pandemic.
-The Employment Index increased slightly in September compared to August.
-The Case Mix Index decreased to 51.5 percent, down 3 percentage points compared to the August reading of 54.5.
-The Days Payable Outstanding Index decreased to 54 percent, down 1 percentage point from the August reading of 55 percent.
-The Technology Spend Index registered 59.5 percent, an increase of 6.5 percentage points from the August reading of 53 percent.
+The report was issued today by Nancy LeMaster, MBA, Chair of the Institute for Supply Management® (ISM®) Hospital Business Survey Committee: “The Hospital PMI® registered 60.6 percent in September, increasing 0.2 percentage point from the August reading of 60.4 percent, indicating a 16th consecutive month of growth.
+The Business Activity Index increased, while the New Orders Index decreased in September compared to August.
+The Employment Index fell deeper into contraction in September.
+The Case Mix Index decreased to 55.5 percent, down 0.5 percentage point compared to the August reading of 56 percent.
+The Days Payable Outstanding Index registered 48 percent, no change from the August reading.
+The Technology Spend Index registered 52 percent, an increase of 2 percentage points from the August reading of 50 percent.”

 About This Report